AllanHasegawa/Tempo/README.md

 4. Will *Tempo* ever support Java?

-If there's enough interest.
-Open an issue if you would like to use it with Java.
+No official support for Java because Kotlin is now the official language for Android.
+However, it "should" work with Java.

 ## License

-    Copyright (c) 2017 Allan Yoshio Hasegawa
+    Copyright (c) 2020 Allan Yoshio Hasegawa

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.